John Victor Roos Sells 113 Shares of salesforce.com, inc. (CRM) Stock

-salesforce.com, inc. (NYSE:CRM) Director John Victor Roos sold 113 shares of the stock in a transaction that occurred on Thursday, April 11th.
-The shares were sold at an average price of $160.24, for a total transaction of $18,107.12.
-Following the completion of the sale, the director now owns 11,254 shares in the company, valued at $1,803,340.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) Director John Victor Roos sold 113 shares of the business’s stock in a transaction that occurred on Thursday, April 18th.
+The stock was sold at an average price of $154.85, for a total transaction of $17,498.05.
+Following the sale, the director now directly owns 11,141 shares of the company’s stock, valued at $1,725,183.85.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

 John Victor Roos also recently made the following trade(s):